JordanKoch/doors/README.md

 ### Optimization Attempt #2

 In examining the output more closely, I noticed another pattern.
-If I considered the final door states using a 1-based index, I realized that element whose 1-based index had integer square root always ended up in the toggled state; all other doors remained in their initial state.
+If I considered the final door states using a 1-based index, I realized that an element whose 1-based index had an integer square root always ended up in the toggled state; all other doors remained in their initial state.

 I wrote another version to test this: